Among the things that inspired us to create Royale Maps was the Carta Marina.

 THE BALENA & ORCA

-Most sea monsters of the Carta Marina came from folklore.
+Most sea monsters from the Carta Marina came from folklore.

 THE SEA COW